nodefluent/node-sinek/README.md

 - if your data is spread entity wise above partitions you can use the "PartitionDrainer" to drain multiple partitions at the same time

+- it is probably a good idea to spawn a Consumer per Topic